-INTRODUCTION PEOPLE PLANET ANNEXES KEY METHOD DS OF ENGAGEMENT FREQUENCY AREA(S) RESPONSIBLE OUTCOMES GCC Family Safety talks Humand Team meetings Surveys Negotiations One-on-one meetings Corporate website Project assignments Daily Human Resources, Corporate Communications and Industrial Relations Engaging with our employees helps us to attract, develop motivate and retain our most important value, our workforce.
+INTRODUCTION PEOPLE PLANET ANNEXES KEY METHOD DS OF ENGAGEMENT FREQUENCY AREA(S) RESPONSIBLE OUTCOMES GCC Family • Safety talks • Humand • Team meetings • Surveys Negotiations One-on-one meetings Corporate website Project assignments Daily Human Resources, Corporate Communications and Industrial Relations Engaging with our employees helps us to attract, develop motivate and retain our most important value, our workforce.
 For us Cybersecurity is a top priority.
 In 2022, 100% of our employees completed a training course.
-Suppliers • Surveys • Negotiations • RFP/RFQ Corporate website Information requests Coupa Portal Suppliers Portal Daily Procurement New suppliers must align with GCC policies that applied ISO 450001, ISO 14001 and ISO 9001, 5 ́s System and the code of conduct and privacy policy.
+Suppliers • Surveys • Negotiations • RFP/RFQ Corporate website Information requests Coupa Portal Suppliers Portal Daily Procurement New suppliers must align with GCC policies that applied ISO 450001, ISO 14001 and ISO 9001, our 5 ́s System and the code of conduct and privacy policy.
 Customers Surveys Industry associations Formal market research Corporate website Product information One-on-one engagement Daily Commercial Area and Senior Executives Engaging with our customers, and listening to their needs lead us to deliver innovative solutions and develop products to meet their sustainability goals.
 Investors Annual, extraordinary or one-on-one meetings Telephone calls Investor conferences Road shows Website Quarterly reports and conference calls Quarterly, Annually and Upon Request Investor Relations Our investors help us to understand their expectations of our risk management and our ESG performance.
 During 2022 we started working to launch our Government Relations & NGOs PresentationsWebsite Multi-stakeholder forums first Task Force on Climate-Related Financial Disclosure (TCFD) in 2023.
-Meetings Industry associations Third party audits Permitting processes Lobbying Public meetings Participation in local events As Required Multiple Our engagement with local and national regulators, governments and industry associations ensured that we contributed to issues relevant to our activities and improved our Communities • Participation in • Citizen advisory local events groups (U.S.) As Required sustainability performance.
-Site tours Website Public meetings Permitting processes Donations (monetary and in kind) $\bigotimes$ Multiple Though our memberships, partnerships and our foundation we continue to be involved in developing industry best practices.
+Meetings Industry associations Third party audits Permitting processes Lobbying Public meetings Participation in local events As Required Multiple Our engagement with local and national regulators, governments and industry associations ensured that we contributed to issues relevant to our activities and improved our Communities Participation in local events Site tours Website Public meetings Citizen advisory groups (U.S.) Permitting processes Donations (monetary and in kind) As Required sustainability performance. $\bigotimes$ Multiple Though our memberships, partnerships and our foundation we continue to be involved in developing industry best practices.